macastrogimenez/MyPPCPRepo/Assigment1/exercise01/textual_answers_exercises01.md

 ### Exercise 1.1.1

 The answers I got from running it 3 times were as below:
 19326139, 19326139, 19167248.
 Neither of them amount to 20000000 because of interleaving.
-The code from TestLongCounterExperiments is not thread-safe, so there are racing conditions generating the results to be incorrect, since the tasks executed by every thread are not atomic enough, not to be interrupted half-way through (therefore leaving them incomplete) by other Threads.
+The output is non-deterministic.
+With this large number of computations, it’s very possible that two threads will want to increment `count` at exactly the same time.
+As a result, the final `count` will be less than 20 million, because when one thread tries to increase `count` from 1 to 2, the other might also try to do this simultaneously.

 ### Exercise 1.1.2